What is the SEER Rating?

 Where can I get parts for my Trane equipment?

-As a Trane dealer, we are the best resource for the correct, current parts for your system, as well as availability and competitive pricing.
+As a Trane dealer, E&M Heating, Plumbing & Air Conditioning is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.

 Which Trane equipment will best fit my home?

-Many factors affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, and duct sizing and arrangement.
-E&M Heating, Plumbing & Air Conditioning can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
-Depending on the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet.
-You can ensure that the system you purchase is the right size and not smaller or larger than you require, by having your heating and cooling needs evaluated by a licensed professional.
+There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
+E&M Heating, Plumbing & Air Conditioning can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
+Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
+The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home's individual heating and cooling needs evaluated by a licensed professional.

 What does my warranty cover?

-Under the standard factory warranty, Trane covers parts that fail during the warranty period due to a defect in the part.
+Under the standard factory warranty, Trane covers parts that fail during the warranty period due to defect in the part.
 The warranty does not cover labor.
 A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers and installation dates of your products.
-All Trane equipment that we install is registered with Trane Corporation to ensure your 10-year parts warranty.
+All Trane equipment that we install is registered with Trane Corporation to ensure your 10 year parts warranty.
 If you cannot find your warranty certificate, E&M Heating, Plumbing & Air Conditioning will also be able to provide you with that information.
-With a E&M Heating, Plumbing & Air Conditioning Total Comfort Plan, you’ll have a 10-year parts and labor warranty on your Trane equipment.
+With a E&M Heating, Plumbing & Air Conditioning Total Comfort Plan, you'll have a ten year parts and labor warranty on your Trane equipment.